Ach-Syn/Pluto-zeroswap-widget/README.md

-## Jupiter Swap Widget : 1 Widget to have the: Best Price, Best UX, Best Tokens and have Access to all liquidity on Solana
+## Pluto ZeroSwap Widget : 1 Widget to have the: Best Price, Best UX, Best Tokens and have Access to all liquidity on Solana

-A widget that can be imported in any project to give it the power to Swap any token powered By Jupiter Aggregator.
+A widget that can be imported in any project to give it the power to Swap any token powered By Solflare Aggregator.

 Under the hood we use